The start date for the booking

 d) Offer of Employment and Signing of the Maternity Nurse Contract

 Once you have interviewed all candidates and made your choice of Maternity Nurse, it is important that you inform Night Owls as soon as possible.
-This will enable us to confirm your booking with the Maternity Nurse, draw up your service agreement and answer any questions that you might have.
+This will enable us to confirm your booking with the Maternity Nurse, and answer any questions that you might have.

 At this stage the successful Maternity Nurse will send you her contract confirming the booking dates and fees.
 This will need to be signed by yourself and returned to the Maternity Nurse together with her deposit.

-Night Owls will at this time also send you a copy of the Service Agreement together with an Invoice for the Agency Fee.
-This must be paid within 10 days.
+Night Owls will at this time also send you their Invoice for the Agency Fee.
+This should be paid within 10 days.

 Night Owls will also contact the Maternity Nurse(s) who have been un-successful at the interview and let them know your decision.